-Collaborating with internal audit to minimise cost overruns and maximise value
+Collaborating with internal audit to minimize cost overruns and maximize value

 Although capital project management remains mostly an exception in regard to the use of data analytics, demand is starting to grow, particularly as capital projects of all sizes and across all industries become increasingly complex.
 As more contractors, subcontractors and vendors become involved in capital projects, it becomes commensurately more difficult to manage the swelling volumes of paper and cost data generated by this complexity.

 By using data analytics, and audit analytics in particular, capital project costs can be monitored, analyzed and audited on a real-time basis.
 The data these analytics generate can provide valuable insights into cost performance, schedule performance and other project trends of interest to capital project management teams and stakeholders.
 Furthermore, audit analytics can be used across an entire portfolio of projects.
 Even if an organization does not have a large capital project in process, this methodology can be applied to a wide array of capital expenditures, including but not limited to maintenance, engineering and facilities upgrades.